 But couldn't some of the early material have been written down in some other writing system?
 Weren't there other writing systems available?
-Certainly there were: the cuneiform syllabary had been used as early as 3000 B.C., 4 to write the Sumerian and Akkadian languages, among others.
+Certainly there were: the cuneiform syllabary had been used as early as 3000 B.C.,5 to write the Sumerian and Akkadian languages, among others.
 The writing medium was clay tablets.
-This writing system was never used for Aramaic, Canaanite, or Hebrew, the languages used by the patriarchs, though the Proto-Sinaitic alphabet was apparently adapted much later (around 1500-1300 B.C.) for writing on clay tablets, in one place, Ugarit, on the north coast of Syria, for writing the Ugaritic language, a distant variety of Canaanite.
+This writing system was never used for Aramaic, Canaanite, or Hebrew, the languages used by the patriarchs, though the Proto-Sinaitic alphabet was apparently adapted much later (around 1500-1300 B.C.) for writing on clay tablets, in one place, Ugarit, on the north coast of Syria, for writing the Ugaritic language, a distant variety of Canaanite, in a cuneiform script unrelated to the earlier one.